This is Rudy Giuliani and this is the Rudy Giuliani show.

 He's a nasty guy.

-And then I went on to ask the president a question, which I knew you'd appreciate how crime statistics are being obviously cooked here in D.C.
-Explosive reports have come out that the police actually are cooking the books when it comes to crime to fit a political agenda, which is obviously putting people's lives in danger.
+Explosive reports have come out that the police actually are, you know, cooking the books when it comes to crime to fit a political agenda, which is obviously putting people's lives in danger.

-So that's what I asked the president second.
+So that's what I asked the president.

-I actually got to ask two questions today, so please take a listen to my second question to President Trump in the Oval Office.
+So please take a look at look at my second question to President Trump in the Oval Office.

-Concerning reports about crime statistics, police are manipulating crime data to downplay crime in D.C.
 Will the administration release its own crime statistics to counter their misinformation?

 They are under investigation right now.

-And Washington, D.C. is at its worst point, and it will soon be at its best point.
+And Washington, DC is at its worst point, and it will soon be at its best point.

-You're going to have a very safe, you're going to have a crime-free city.
+You're going to have a very safe, you're going to have a crime free city.

 I mean, I say that.

-You're going to have virtually a crime-free city.
+You're going to have virtually a crime free city.

 And these are strong men, but the criminals are strong men and women, but they're strong men.